DemocracyEarth/paper/FAQ/FAQ-en.md

 The U.S. ‘minimum wage’ is $7.25 per hour, or $0.12 per minute.
 Because this currently represents the ‘low bar’ for the value of people’s time (already three US states have raised the minimum wage to $15.00 per hour, and 29 states have a minimum wage greater than $7.25), the Foundation has set this at the initial offering price of the vote token, along with pre-sale pricing, depending on lockup choice: $0.10 for no lockup; $0.08 for 6 month lockup; $0.06 for a 12-month lockup.
 This pricing gives investors a natural return ranging from 20% to 100% when compared to the public price.

 While we cannot guarantee an appreciation, our expectations are that the vote token will ‘settle’ in a range reflective of the average trend exceeding the current minimum rate, and then maintain a relatively stable price, giving investors a market-driven store of value and a hedge against downside risk.

+<a name="question-15"></a>
+**15. I bought tokens in the pre-sale with a 12 month lockup - when will I get my tokens?**

+Once the Democracy Earth Sovereign platform launches on the mainnet, the lockup period starts.
+If the Sovereign platform launches on the mainnet on March 1, 2019 as planned, an investor who has purchased tokens with a 12-moth lockup in the private sale will receive their tokens 12 months from the date of March 1, 2019.

 <a name="question-003"></a>
 ## Frequently Asked Questions - Community